wbelzak/regDIF/README.md

 An R package that performs regularization of differential item functioning in item response theory and factor analysis models using a penalized expectation-maximization algorithm.

 ## Features

-\itemize{
- \item {Handles multiple continuous and categorical DIF covariates.}
+* Handles multiple continuous and categorical DIF covariates.
- \item {Supports Bernou}
-}
-Handles multiple DIF covariates.
-Supports Bernoulli, categorical, and Gaussian item responses.
-Includes LASSO, Ridge, MCP, and elastic net penalty functions.
+* Supports Bernoulli, categorical, and Gaussian item responses.
+* Includes LASSO, Ridge, MCP, and elastic net penalty functions.

 ## Examples